sffjunkie/astral/src/doc/index.rst

            Geocoder functions return a :class:`~astral.LocationInfo` instead
            of a :class:`~astral.location.Location`

-           All calculations now adjust for refraction.
+           All calculations except for azimuth and elevation now adjust for refraction.

-           The solar_noon and solar_midnight functions have been renamed to noon and midnight respsectively.
+           The solar_noon and solar_midnight functions have been renamed to :meth:`~astral.sun.noon` and :meth:`~astral.sun.midnight`
+           respectively.

            The Google geocoder and Astral classes have been removed
 ---------- --------------------------------------------------------------------